-90% of the time I feel like I’m failing at being a mother.
-Being a working mom of three kids I’m constantly being pulled in different directions.
-Mommy come and sit next to me!
-Mommy I want a snack!
-Mommy I need to go potty!
+90% of the time, I feel like I’m failing at being a mother.
+Being a working mom of three kids, I’m constantly being pulled in different directions.
+Mommy, come and sit next to me!
+Mommy, I want a snack!
+Mommy, I need to go potty!
 It’s as if some days I can’t make anyone happy.

 As hard as it is, I do my best each day to try and focus on the positive rather than dwell on the negative.
-So recently I’ve noticed more and more of the little moments that prove that I might actually be doing something right.
+So recently, I’ve noticed more and more of the little moments that prove that I might actually be doing something right.

-We were out to dinner and the waitress commented how polite my children were because they all said please and thank you without prompting from me or my husband.
-My big boy was super excited when she brought over extra pickles, he’s learning that true kindness and a big smile always do the trick.
+We were out to dinner, and the waitress commented how polite my children were because they all said please and thank you without prompting from my husband or me.
+My big boy was super excited when she brought over extra pickles; he’s learning that true kindness and a big smile always do the trick.

-My children help one another.
-Last night my little guy fell off a stool and my girl (his twin) came running over with a tissue yelling, “You okay?” while rubbing his leg.
+Last night my little guy fell off a stool, and my girl (his twin) came running over with a tissue yelling, “You okay?” while rubbing his leg.
 Then she yelled at me because I wasn’t getting the ice pack fast enough.
 That girl only has one volume – LOUD.

-My children show empathy.
-Recently while driving in the car an ambulance sped past us.
+Recently while driving in the car, an ambulance sped past us.
 My big boy said, “I don’t like sirens because I’m scared someone got hurt.”
 The genuine concern on his face was priceless.
 I want my children to show compassion and strive to help others.

 My kids love to draw pictures and write notes to everyone and anyone…even our friend’s new puppy.
-One day, to make a sick friend feel better, they decided that they would go through all their toys and pick out their favorites – some ninja turtles and Olaf.
+One day, to make a sick friend feel better, they decided to go through all their toys and pick out their favorites – some ninja turtles and Olaf.
 I think they are catching on that even the little things can brighten someone’s day and bring a smile to their face.